-Environmental Planning Policy (Housing) 2021 (DPE, November 2022)
+Environmental Planning Policy (Housing) 2021 (DPHI, November 2022)

-6 Explanation of Intended Effects: Proposed amendments to the in-fill affordable housing, group homes, supportive accommodation and social housing provisions of the State
+&lt;sup>7 Explanation of Intended Effects: Proposed amendments to the in-fill affordable housing, group homes, supportive accommodation and social housing provisions of the State higher construction costs for medium and high-density dwellings compared with those for detached dwellings, including land acquisition and demolition costs for infill.

-7 National Housing Supply Council
+In general, there are a range of barriers to infill development, including:

+difficulties aggregating and preparing land for construction.

-- delays in securing development finance. - lengthy and sometimes uncertain planning and development assessment processes - securing legal title for high density residential projects. - community opposition to infill and to medium to high-density dwellings.
+delays in securing development finance.

+lengthy and sometimes uncertain planning and development assessment processes.

+securing legal title for high density residential projects.

+community opposition to infill and to medium to high-density dwellings.

-Local policies and mechanisms to promote diverse and affordable housing
+There are a range of policies and mechanisms that can be implemented at the local level to promote diverse and affordable housing

-Following amendments to Environmental Planning and Assessment Act 1979 in 2017, local strategic plans have a statutory role, and these can be implemented through local environmental plans, development control plans and other local policies.
+Following amendments to the EP&A Act in 2017, local strategic plans have a statutory role, and these can be implemented through local environmental plans, development control plans and other local policies.